NameMC/BASIC-SNIPING-GUIDE/README.md

 Another way to make your timestamps more consistent is by using a time synchronization program.
 This sets your computer's clock as closest to `.0000` that it can.
 If your time is always the same, then your delay and timestamps will be consistent for every snipe you use it.

 Let me clarify what I mean here.
 In this example, let's say you use **300** delay: you got the timestamp `.218` on the first snipe, and on the second you got `.113`.
 This is because your computer's clock isn't the same every time you sniped with that delay.
 If you use a time synchronization program such as [Dimension 4](http://www.thinkman.com/dimension4/download.htm), your timestamps with **300** delay will **usually, if not always** be the same.
 For this example in particular, you would get `.113` nearly every time you use **300** delay.
-Moreover, API lag may effect the results very slightly each time, so your timestamps may not always correspond with the delay used.
+Do bare in mind that API lag may effect the results very slightly each time, so your timestamps may not always correspond with the delay used.
+Depending on the search count of a username, there is a higher chance more people are trying for it along with you.
+As more requests flood the API, it may take longer for the username to release.
+Basically, if you were to snipe a 0 search name with the same delay and with time synchronized, you will likely get the same results.
+On the other hand, ig you have a different delay or the name has lots of traction, your timestamps may not be related to whether your time was synced or not.

 # **X. Sniping with Multiple Accounts**